 - a.
-Each rider may have only one crew member accompany them to the Starting Gate.
+Each racer may have only one crew member accompany them to the Starting Gate.
 No other crew members are permitted at the Starting Gate. - b.
-Grooming may be done behind the Starting Gate, provided no shovels, tools, or other implements (foreign or natural) are used.
-There will be no grooming in front of the Starting Gate by riders or mechanics. - c.
-Watering of starting lanes by riders or mechanics is prohibited. - d.
+Grooming in front of the Starting Gate is prohibited. - c.
+Grooming behind the Starting Gate is permitted, provided no shovels, tools, or other implements (foreign or natural) are used. - d.
+When using a starting pad made of steel, concrete or other material, a brush may be used to clean the starting pad area only.
+Only brushes utilizing nylon type bristles may be used.
+(No steel type bristles) - e.
+Watering of starting lanes by racers or mechanics is prohibited. - f.
 Ramps of any kind may not be formed in the starting lane.
-(The front and rear tires must be level). - e.
+(The front and rear tires must be level). - g.
 Machines must be positioned straight and in the center of the Starting Gate.
-Riders may not start at an angle. - f.
-If a backstop board is present, the rear tire may not extend past or rest upon it. - g.
-In the event a rider needs to make repairs once loaded in the Starting Gate, the machine must be pushed back from the gate to behind the rear restraint before any repairs can be made, so as not to interfere with other competitors.
-All machines should be running prior to the display of the 30-second board. - h.
+Racers may not start at an angle. - h.
+If a backstop board is present, the rear tire may not extend past or rest upon it. - i.
+In the event a racer needs to make repairs once loaded in the Starting Gate, the machine must be pushed back from the gate to behind the rear restraint before any repairs can be made, so as not to interfere with other competitors.
+All machines should be running prior to the display of the 30-second board. - j.
 Once the track is clear for the start, the Race Director or his designee will direct the Starter to hold up a 30-second board.
 The 30-second board will be held upright for 30 seconds, then turned sideways for at least five seconds, but not more than ten seconds.
-During the five- to ten-second interval, the gate will fall. - i.
-Riders who are present at the Starting Gate but are unable to start due to a stalled machine or other contributing factor may join the race from the starting area until the time the race leader completes the first lap.
-Thereafter, the rider may not join the race and is barred from any subsequent restarts. - j.
-Jumping or fouling the Starting Gate may result in a penalty or disqualification.
+During the five- to ten-second interval, the gate will fall. - k.
+Racers who are present at the Starting Gate but are unable to start due to a stalled machine or other contributing factor may join the race from the starting area until the time the race leader completes the first lap.
+Thereafter, the racer may not join the race and is barred from any subsequent restarts. - I. Jumping or fouling the Starting Gate may result in a penalty or disqualification.